FixedEffects/FixedEffectModels.jl/README.md

 ![benchmark](https://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/4c7d1db39377f1ee649624c909c9017f92484114/benchmark/result.svg)

-## how does it work
+## Regressions with high dimensional categorical variables

-When a regression model contains a large number of high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
-This package is designed to handle these situations.
+When a regression model contains high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
+This package handles these situations.

-Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D has a large number of columns.
+Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
 Estimates for `β`, along with their standard errors, are obtained in two steps:

 1. `y, X`  are regressed on `D` by conjugate gradient least squares (conjugate gradient applied to the equations `D'D α = D'y` and `D'D γ = D'X`) with Jacobi preconditioner.